Bryan-Legend/asteria/README.md

 Here's a quick introduction to the map generator code that you can use as a base to build your own procedurally generated worlds with.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=mn_wW8uZ6eQ" target="_blank"><img src="http://img.youtube.com/vi/mn_wW8uZ6eQ/0.jpg" width="480" height="360" border="10" /></a>

-## Support

-Use our development forum for any questions or problems that come up: http://forum.playasteria.com/category/development

-If you create a mod please announce it on or mod forum: http://forum.playasteria.com/category/mods